baihuaxie/baihuaxie.github.io/_posts/2021-05-08-Convolutional-Neural-Tangent-Kernels.md

 \end{split}
 $$

 Note that we have assumed the covariance matrix is symmetrical, which generally should be true; also since we need to take square roots, this means the entries in the covariance matrix must be the result of a non-negative kernel function.
 With these relatively general assumptions, the authors have been able to reduce the expectation computation into a simple, closed-form evaluation.
+An interesting note: doesn't $$\lambda$$ looks like a correlation?

 The following codes are snippets from the [source code](https://github.com/ruosongwang/CNTK) published along with the paper; I added some comments.